JayNg96/IDAssignment1/README.md

 # My Portfolio
-I have built a responsive website that will display images, video, descriptions.
+I have built a responsive website that will showcase my portfolio in images, video, descriptions and with a beautiful layout.
 This website is compatible with mobile device of any size.

 # The purpose of this Portfolio Site.